wildfly-extras/wildfly-datasources-galleon-pack/doc/mssqlserver/README.md

 Galleon Layers
 =========

+* `mssqlserver-default-datasource`: Provision the `MSSQLServerDS` non xa datasource and configure it as the default one.
+Depends on `mssqlserver-datasource` layer.
 * `mssqlserver-datasource`: Provision the `MSSQLServerDS` non xa datasource.
 Depends on `mssqlserver-driver` layer.
 * `mssqlserver-driver`: Provision the `mssqlserver` driver.
 This layer installs the JBoss Modules module `com.microsoft.sqlserver`.